Thrisha247/RD-INFRO-TECH/README.md

-## 🔧 Embedded Systems Internship Projects – RD Info Technology
+### 🔧 Embedded Systems Internship Projects – RD Info Technology

-This repository contains all the tasks I completed during my internship at *RD Info Technology.
-The internship focused on foundational concepts in **Embedded Systems* with practical, hands-on implementation using the *Arduino Uno*.
+This repository contains all the tasks I completed during my internship at RD Info Technology.
+The internship focused on foundational concepts in **Embedded Systems* with practical, hands-on implementation using the Arduino Uno.

 ---